Accessibility Legislation Engagement Report

 An accommodation means a special arrangement (for example, providing information in a different way, using assistive technology or changing a space) that allows a person with a disability to get information or participate in daily life.

 Assistive technology is a piece of equipment, a program or a system that helps a person with a disability do something or get somewhere.
+(External link)

 We also heard that information, especially information about public services, needs to be accessible to everyone.
 Many participants shared ideas about how information could be more accessible, including: